apache/drill/_docs/developer-information/design-docs/050-value-vectors.md

 To accomodate, elements are identified by their offset from the start of the buffer.
 Repeated, nullable and variable width ValueVectors utilize in an additional fixed width value vector to index each element.
-Write access is not supported once the ValueVector has been constructed by the RecordBatch.
+Write access is not supported once the ValueVector has been constructed.

 ### Efficient Subsets of Value Vectors